SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 			</EntityType>
 ```

-For every entity (that is not a Header entity e.g. Account or Opportunity etc.) the C4C Odata framework implicitly generates a Navigation Property to the parent entity as well as a Navigation Property to the Header entity (if the parent entity is not a Header itself).
+For every entity (that is not a Header entity e.g. Account or Opportunity etc.) the C4C OData framework implicitly generates a Navigation Property to the parent entity as well as a Navigation Property to the Header entity (if the parent entity is not a Header itself).

 If you consider the metadata below, the following can be seen:

   * Opportunity is the Header entity
   * OpportunityItem has the Opportunity as the Parent (as well as the Header) and
   * OpportunityItemRevenuePlanReporting has OpportunityItem as the Parent and Opportunity as the Header entity

 For each of the entities below, a Navigation Property is available that allows a given Entity type to navigate to the immediate parent e.g. OpportunityItemRevenuePlanReporting has a

   * Navigation Property Opportunity that allows navigation to the Header and
   * Navigation Property OpportunityItem that allows navigation to the Parent.

-This pattern holds good for all OData services generated by C4C (both standard as well as custom services).
+This pattern holds true for all OData services generated by C4C (both standard as well as custom services).

 ```XML
 			<EntityType Name="Opportunity">